PhantomStr/testing-tools/configuration/README.md

 ```

-this structure can be changed in config.properties file
+this structure can be changed in configuration.properties file
 ```properties
  config.env.root=conf/env
  env.name=DEFAULT